 Exterior renovation in San Rafael

 San Rafael is the largest city in Marin County and its civic and commercial center, with a housing stock that climbs from a historic downtown and bayside flats up into wooded hillsides.
 That topography is the whole story for exteriors here: hillside neighborhoods like Gerstle Park, Sun Valley, and the Dominican area carry real wildfire exposure, while the entire city lives in a North Bay marine environment that keeps assemblies damp.
-A San Rafael re-side has to manage moisture and resist embers at once.
+A San Rafael re-side has to manage moisture and resist embers at once, and the balance between those two demands shifts as you move from the flats up the slope.

 Considering an exterior project in San Rafael?